 Transition Charges.
 Beginning on December 16, 2005, pursuant to the financing order, CenterPoint Houston, as servicer, implemented the non-bypassable transition charge on behalf of the Company.
 The Company records revenue for transition charges under the accrual method.
-These revenues are generally recognized upon delivery of services by CenterPoint Houston to retail electric providers.
+These revenues are generally recognized upon delivery of services by CenterPoint Houston to REPs.